derPierrre/llm-mas-process-discovery-framework/README.md

 # Process Discovery with LLM-based Multi-Agent Systems

+This is the accompanying repository for the paper "Business Process Discovery through Agentic Generative AI" in ICSOC 2025.
 This repository contains the implementation of the LLM-based agent choreography framework.

 ## Quick Start